-- The pupil's positive characteristics, strengths and interests
+- The student's positive characteristics, strengths and interests

-- The pupil's specific behaviours that are planned for
+- The student's specific behaviours that are planned for

 - Triggers that are known to bring about behaviours

 - Warning clues

 - Early interventions

 - Active interventions

 - Specific planning issues

 - Interventions which should be avoided

-- How the pupil can help his/herself to reduce difficulty/risk
+- How the student can help his/herself to reduce difficulty/risk

 - How success will be measured

 - Key staff to be involved

 - Further staff training required

 This plan, and the proactive and reactive strategies, are reviewed regularly, in light of incidents of difficult behaviour and of successes.
-Staff apply a level of flexibility in accordance with the needs of the pupil, and their own dynamic with the pupil, on any given day.
-Staff recognise that a reduction in the frequency or intensity of poor behaviour is improvement and progress for an individual pupil.
+Staff apply a level of flexibility in accordance with the needs of the student, and their own dynamic with the student, on any given day.
+Staff recognise that a reduction in the frequency or intensity of poor behaviour is improvement and progress for an individual student.

-7. Positive Behaviour Management Strategies
+6. Positive Behaviour Management Strategies